baiwei0427/PIAS/PIAS/incast applications/readme.txt

-This application is used to generated incast pattern traffic.
+This application is used to generate incast pattern traffic.

 It consists of two parts: the client application running on the receiver and the server application running on the senders